sabof/stripe-buffer/README.md

 ### Adds stripes to tables

 You might want to have stripes only for tables.
 Whether a line will be considered a "table line" is determined by `stripe-in-table-regex`.
-The default setting supports org-mode and table.el tables, as well as tables printed by mysql.
+The default value supports org-mode and table.el tables, as well as tables printed by mysql.

     (add-hook 'org-mode-hook 'turn-on-stripe-table-mode)